MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 user's attention.
 You can place the same 3D part or 3D object as many times as you want.

 > [!TIP]
 > You don't have to do anything to place an image or video associated with a step.
-They automatically appear when the operator goes to the step.
+Images and videos automatically appear when the operator goes to the step.

 ## Place a 3D part